AdrianSuliga/Simple_Games/Guess_a_number/README.md

 Update:

-  Programm draws one number from this range.
+  Program draws one number from this range.
 User can attempt to guess it, but the programm does not check if answer is correct or not.